 Energy consumption in AndorraThe most important figure in the energy balance of Andorra is the total consumption of

-Andorra can partly provide itself with self-produced energy.
+Andorra can partly be self-sufficient with domestically produced energy.
 The total production of all electric energy producing facilities is 99 m kWh.
-That is 45% of the countries own usage.
+That is 45 percent of the country's own usage.
 The rest of the needed energy is imported from foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Andorra